gnolang/gno/docs/concepts/packages.md

 ---

 # Packages

-In Gno.land, packages are Gno code which is meant to be reused by other Gno code, be it by other packages or realms.
+In gno.land, packages are Gno code which is meant to be reused by other Gno code, be it by other packages or realms.
 Here are some defining features of packages:
 - Packages are stored on-chain under the `"gno.land/p/"` path, and can be written & deployed on-chain by anyone